 Term beginning and ending dates for each program are listed in the Catalog Supplement.
 A course term refers to a period required for the completion of one full course.
-Generally, the term period is 24 class days and referred to as "blocks".

 Withdrawn Course Grading

 - 1. W (Withdraw) means that a student withdrew from a course within the first 79%. - 2.
 WP (Withdraw Passing) means the student completed at least 80% of the course and was passing at the time of withdrawal. - 3.
 WF (Withdraw Failing) means the student completed at least 80% of the course and was failing at the time of withdrawal.